NEUBIAS/training-resources/_modules/volume_viewer.md

   - Open Plugins -> Volume Viewer.
   - Play with LUT transfer function and see its effect on the displayed data.
   - Rotate to see the front pose of the face.
+  - Make a snapshot.
-  - Create an animation from snapshots.
+  - Create a custom animation from snapshots.

 assessment: >